-18 Law enforcement officials would love you if you provided them an application and an automated way for justifying and tracing all their actions while they perform an investigation in a computer system.
+19 Law enforcement officials would love you if you provided them the application and an automated way for justifying and tracing all their actions while they perform an investigation in a computer system.
 And yes, I am shamelessly trying to bribe everyone to the cause (in the name of universal progress).

-19 Yes!
-Tell us how much all these security updates deployments cost exactly.
-And no, the browser version upgrade is not security related.
+20 Tell us how much all these security updates deployments cost exactly!
+And no, the browser version upgrade is not necessarily security related.

-20 And the first thing certified-but-non-section 1.1.1.1-compliant auditors forget to check in security maturity level evaluations.
+21 And the first thing certified-but-non-section 1.1.1.1-compliant auditors forget to check in security maturity level evaluations.